superlinked/superlinked/docs/reference/dsl/query/query_descriptor.md

         vector).

         Args:
-            weight (NumericParamType): Weight attributed to the vector retrieved via this clause in the aggregated query.
-            schema_obj (SchemaObject | T): The schema object the vector is originating from. id_param (ParamType): The ID parameter.
-Eventually it is the ID of the vector to be used in the query.
+            schema_obj (IdSchemaObject): The schema object the vector is originating from. id_param (StringParamType): The ID parameter.
+Eventually it is the ID of the vector to be used in the query. weight (NumericParamType | Mapping[Space, NumericParamType]): Weight attributed to the vector retrieved via this clause in the aggregated query.
+Can be fine-tuned with space-wise weighting, but resolving missing per-space weights with NLQ is not supported.

         Returns:
             Self: The query object itself.